Yayoi Kusama’s eternal soul

 Yayoi Kusama Museum opened with show “My eternal Soul” in October 2017 with tickets sold out for the year.
 Designed by japanese architect Kume Sekkei, it’s a striking yet minimalistic building.
 Even bathrooms are covered with moles!

 Kusama’s installations are magical sites for art-marriage proposals.
-Her long history is creating visually provocative works spanning across mediums: painting, performance, film, sculpture, installations… exhibited across the globe, giving the arty audience the opportunity to engage with her hallucinations realm where reality and illusion merge.
+Her long history is creating visually provocative works spanning across mediums: painting, performance, film, sculpture, installations… exhibited across the globe.